akhileshkumbhar05-ui/Financial_Fraud_Detection_Capstone_Study/README.md

 ## Dataset

 The project uses the **European Credit Card Fraud Detection** dataset.
+Dataset used in this project can be found here: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
 | Property | Description |
 |---|---|
 | Rows | 284,807 transactions |